Wind power in Maine: Offshore wind energy

 Offshore wind energy represents Maine's largest untapped natural energy resource, rated at 156 GW.
 The University of Maine Advanced Structures and Composites Center has led efforts to develop this resource with its patented floating wind turbine technology, VolturnUS.

 In 2008, as a result of the Maine Ocean Energy Task Force, Maine established a renewable ocean energy goal, including the installation of 5 GW of offshore wind energy by 2030.

 North America’s first offshore wind turbine was deployed in 2013.
 The VolturnUS is a floating concrete hull design that can support a wind turbine in waters 45 meters deep or more.
-In 2013 a 1:8th scale VolturnUS hull with a 65 ft tall turbine was towed into Penobscot Bay near Castine, Maine where it was connected to the grid and tested for 18 months.
-Following the successful deployment of the VolturnUS Maine Aqua Ventus 1, GP, LLC, is leading a demonstration project off Monhegan Island, ME called New England Aqua Ventus I using the same floating hull and turbine technology.
+In 2013, a 1:8th scale VolturnUS hull with a 65 ft turbine was towed into Penobscot Bay near Castine, Maine where it was connected to the grid and tested for 18 months.
+Following the successful deployment of the VolturnUS Maine Aqua Ventus 1, GP, LLC, is leading a demonstration project off Monhegan Island, called New England Aqua Ventus I using the same floating hull and turbine technology.